Skip to main content

 A standard Private Limited Company incorporation for a foreign national takes approximately 15 to 25 business days from the date all documents are ready.
 The timeline breaks down as follows:

-Government fees (MCA filing fees, stamp duty) typically range from INR 5,000 to INR 15,000 depending on the authorized capital.
-Professional fees for a complete incorporation package, including compliance setup, typically range from INR 50,000 to INR 1,50,000 depending on the complexity of the structure and the state of incorporation.
+Government fees (MCA filing fees, stamp duty) typically range from INR 5,000 to INR 15,000 depending on the authorized capital and state of incorporation.
+Stamp duty varies significantly by state: Maharashtra and Karnataka charge higher rates, while states like Madhya Pradesh and Rajasthan offer lower rates.
+Professional fees for a complete incorporation package, including compliance setup, typically range from INR 50,000 to INR 1,50,000 depending on the complexity of the structure.

 Common Mistakes to Avoid